info201b-au2022/project-cadej09/tabs/report.md

 ## Findings:
 Give answers to each of your research questions.
 (About 400 words.)
+- For our research question about COVID and crime rates we can see that there was a peak of crime in early 2020 when COVID was just arriving to the United States of America.

 ## Discussion:
 Discuss importance and/or implications of your findings (About 400 words.)